-What does it mean if I have a tire defect?
+What is a tire defect?

 - A bump that begins growing in the tread area

 - Feeling that the car vibrates abnormally when you drive it

 - Cracks or cuts

 Our product liability lawyer Las Vegas, NV, relies on knows that when you bring a claim like this forward, an insurance company may try to point the finger back at you and say you were driving improperly or carelessly.
 Your attorney will need to gather the necessary evidence to prove that this was a product defect and that it was the manufacturer’s error and not your own.
 When a tire manufacturer does not implement proper quality control and tries to get more products out quicker, possibly ignoring safety regulations, tires may not be manufactured properly.
 The first thing you should do when you suspect a manufacturing error is call an attorney who can help you through the claim process.

 Want to learn more about how we can help you with your claim?
 Contact the Law Office of Eglet Adams to speak with a trusted Las Vegas, Nevada, tire tread separation lawyer today.